Falcon is a standalone and Vst instrument made by UVI, a French company developing virtual instruments, effects, and

 Due to its simple structure and clear user interface, Falcon is quite easy to use.
 Yet you have lots of options, as you are not restricted in the number of effects, oscillators, modulation sources and so on.
-But this modularity has its limits: you have always to follow Falcon's strict hierarchy rules - which is good if you want to get things done quickly and yet extremely satisfying.
+But this modularity has its limits: you have always to follow Falcon's strict hierarchy rules - which is good if you want to get things done quickly and yet satisfying.

 - clear GUI without disruptive bells and whistles, making editing fast.
 However, modulation source <-> destination links are not easily recognisable.

 - excellent sound quality of oscillators and effects.